mcpcpc/quart-authlib/README.md

 # Quart-Authlib

 A Quart extension for the Authlib library.
 This is an adoption from the existing Authlib Flask Client.
-Since the primary Authlib developer rejected previous client integration attempts, this project will remain under independent development.
+Since previous client integration attempts from other contributors were rejected, this project will remain under independent development.

 **Important**: This project is in *early* development.
 Most features are considered unstable or non-functioning; thus, I would **strongly** advise against using any version less than 1.0 for production environments.